stefanostsolos/List-and-Trees/README.md

+# List and Trees
-# A C++ program to implement binary trees features, using dynamic lists
+A C++ implementation of binary trees features, using dynamic lists.
-This is a project inspired from a ProgTech problem.
+This is a program inspired from a ProgTech problem.